 What Happens to a House When Someone Dies?

-A home is often the most important asset someone leaves behind.
-Families frequently wonder what happens to the property after a death.
-The answer depends on how the home was owned.
+A home is often the most valuable — and most emotionally significant — asset someone leaves behind.
+Families frequently wonder what happens to the property after a death: who inherits it, whether it has to go through probate, whether the mortgage needs to be paid, and when it can be sold.
+The answers depend on how the home was owned.

 Not sure what applies to your situation?